skomulai/areena-download-upload-storage/README.md

 1. downloads the Areena program that was given as a parameter,
 1. installs mkvtoolnix and uses *extract_subtitles.sh* script to extract subtitles as individual srt files,
 1. installs rclone and writes its configuration file (*.rclone.conf*) using value from environment variable RCLONE_CONF (which refers to a repo secret called RCLONE_CONF),
-1. uploads the downloaded media file (and srt files) to cloud storage using rclone
+1. uploads the downloaded media file (and its possible srt files) to cloud storage using rclone

 ### YouTube functionality